Gexkill/sweng2/RASD/src/index.md

 * We assume that we need a request queue
 * We assume that, since the clients are not registered, they have to check each time the sharing option (if they want to use it)
 * We assume that we have to communicate fees even if the clients don't use the sharing option
-* We assume that we have fee for each passenger, the fee depends of the number of passengers
+* We assume that we have a fee for each passenger, the fee depends of the number of passengers
 * We assume that we have a fixed sharing discount percentage
 * We assume that we have a fixed price per kilometer per passenger